 The Wyndham Grand Orlando Bonnet Creek Resort was my first stop in a whirlwind series of resort stays over a two-week period.
 My drive to Orlando had been long, and I was beyond weary upon my arrival.

 Having stayed at other Bonnet Creek Resorts in the past, I knew the exact location of the Wyndham and drove straight to the entrance.
-You probably already know that seeing the bellman waiting was truly a sight for sore eyes.
+You probably already know that seeing the bellman waiting was a sight for sore eyes.

 There were only a handful of people at the bar.
 It reminded me of how those slow nights waiting tables progress from a time long ago when I was a server.
-It’s probably safe to imagine they’ve experienced many a slow night the last few years.
+It’s probably safe to imagine they’ve experienced many a slow night in the last few years.